openmeteo/enhydris/doc/dev/database.rst

 "lentity", which is something like a legal entity.
 The lentity hierarchy is implemented by using Django's `multi-table inheritance`_.

-.. class:: enhydris.hcore.models.Lentity
+.. class:: enhydris.models.Lentity

    .. attribute:: remarks

       A :ref:`multilingual <multilingual>` text field of unlimited length.

-.. class:: enhydris.hcore.models.Person
+.. class:: enhydris.models.Person

    .. attribute:: last_name